x-t/serverless-gdrive-twitter/README.md

 $ docker run -t --rm --env-file prod.env 3horsepowerv8
 ```

-This creates a ~250MB image, if a smaller size is needed, [docker-slim](https://dockersl.im) can be used.
+This creates a basic image, if a smaller size is needed, [docker-slim](https://dockersl.im) can be used.

 ```
 $ brew install docker-slim